NikolaiVChr/Autinn/README.md

 * Increased the softening of accented notes at high resonance in Bass.
 * Slightly increased range of cutoff knob in Bass.
 * Changed the Bass filter to be pure 24dB.
 * Added CV inputs to Bass module.
+So the module is a bit wider now.
 * Removed description from Rack plugin module list.
 And sorted the list.
 * Renamed Retri to Flora.
 * Added Saw and Square oscillator modules.